 What numbers matter most for the streaming giant?
 Here are 50+ Netflix stats and facts that reveal just how big Netflix has become.

-While the #2 streaming service Amazon Prime may be able to boast about its equally large subscriber base (estimated at 150 million at the end of 2019), it still pales in comparison to the 200 million subscribers now turning to Netflix worldwide.
+While the #2 streaming service Amazon Prime may be able to boast about its equally large subscriber base (estimated at 200 million in April 2021), it’s unclear how many of its Amazon Prime members are using its Prime Video service.
+In April 2021, Netflix announced it had 208 million subscribers now turning to Netflix worldwide.

 2. 73 million US adults have a Netflix subscription